 This is the way we like to eat.

 Each recipe is broken down into the following sections:

 - Cook time and servings.

 - Cooking at the campsite.
-This section takes you through a detailed explanation of the recipe, from beginning to end.
+This section takes you through a detailed explanation of the recipe from beginning to end.

+You may not have an internet connection at your campsite, so we recommend printing a hardcopy of the recipe.
 To easily print out a recipe, just scroll down to the bottom of the recipe page and click the little print icon inside the recipe box.
 It’ll automatically format it for easy printing.